Hung4865/SX1268-LoRa-HAT-Gateway-For-Raspberry-Pi-/README.md

 ---
 ![Mapping](./Image/Mapping.png?v=1)
-This is the mode that our module have.
+We can change the mode that of our sx1268.
 Notice that there are 2 coloums and 6 rows.
 The first 3 row is for the UART Selection, conbine 2 rows will let you enter each A,B,C mode.
 The 3 rows below is for LoRa mode selection.
 The jumper will always be put vertically connecting 2 rows together.

 --